Telly Addicts

-Telly Addicts was a British television game show hosted by Noel Edmonds that aired on BBC One from 3 September 1985 to 29 July 1998.
+Telly Addicts is a British television game show hosted by Noel Edmonds that aired on BBC One from 3 September 1985 to 29 July 1998.
 All questions were based on television programmes past and present, and generally took the form of a short clip being shown followed by a series of questions either specifically about the clip or more generally about the programme from which it had been taken.
-Two teams sat opposite each other on sofas.
-The final series in 1998 had three teams of two players.
+Two teams of four players sat opposite each other on sofas.
+The final series in 1998 had three teams of two players instead of two teams of four players.

 Formats

 1985–1986

 The original format had two teams of four people with a winner-stays-on format.
 The challengers had to try to beat the champions to win and return as the champions in the next show, whilst the champions were simply playing to retain their title.
 This backfired somewhat after a single family, the Pain family, managed to last almost the entire series.